marshallford/reverse-geocoder/README.md

 stopasgroup=true
 ```

 As far as installing Node is concerned, I suggest using the [NodeSource repositories](https://github.com/nodesource/distributions) to get the latest version.
-Lastly, the app does require a Redis instance to cache results, you can change the Redis connection config via the `redis` key in `config/index.js`.
+Lastly, the app does require a Redis instance to cache results, you can change the Redis connection config via the `redis.options` key.

 ## Bugs?